Woolley, West Yorkshire

-Woolley is a village and civil parish in the City of Wakefield in West Yorkshire, England.
+Woolley is a village and civil parish that straddles the border of West Yorkshire and South Yorkshire, in Northern England.
 It had a population of 575 in 2001, which increased to 1,339 at the 2011 Census.
 It is 6 mi north of Barnsley, and 7 mi south of Wakefield.

 History

+The name Woolley derives from the Old English wulflēah meaning 'wolf wood/clearing'.

-Historically Woolley, mentioned as "Weludai" in the Domesday Book, was part of the Staincross Wapentake in the West Riding of Yorkshire.
-In the late 19th century it was part of the Roystone parish.
+Woolley was recorded as "Weludai" in the Domesday Book.
+The village was historically in the Staincross Wapentake part of the West Riding of Yorkshire.` In the late 19th century it was part of the Royston parish.
 By 1881 it had become a civil parish in its own right, which covered an area of about 2600 acres.
-Until 1974 it formed part of the rural district of Wakefield.
+Until 1974 it formed part of the rural district of Wakefield, Woolley had been part of the Barnsley Rural District before its abolition in 1938.